Thursday, November 21, 2024

 Ishiwatari: For example, when a player wants someone with longer reach, that is where we begin the character design and creation process.
 The characters are created depending on what the fans and gamers want.

-T-ONO: How about a design like Noel Vermillion since she is a popular design.
+T-ONO: How about a design like Noel Vermillion since she is popular?
 Was there any particular inspiration?

 T-ONO: Which character was hardest to design?